leanspace/terraform-provider-leanspace/README.md

 - monitors:
   - action_templates: it has one simple `leanspace_action_template` with a body and headers
   - monitors: it has two `leanspace_monitors`, one with and one without a tolerance set.
+- plans:
+  - states: it has one `leanspace_states` resource.
 - plugins:
   - plugins: it has one `leanspace_plugins` resource, with basic filler data.
 - streams: